-2. Twitter Search
+2. Twitter Explore

-You can also create a list of your favorite content providers and do a quick survey of it each day.
+You can also create a list of your favorite content providers and do a quick survey of them each day.
 It’s a great place to look when you’re in a hurry and need quick content to share.

 3. Facebook Fan Pages